Overnight Yeast Rolls

 - In a large bowl, mix sugar, yeast, salt and 3 cups flour.
 In a small saucepan, heat buttermilk, water and 1/2 cup butter to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
 Add eggs; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Do not knead.
 Place dough in a large greased bowl.
-Cover with plastic wrap; refrigerate overnight.
+Cover; refrigerate overnight.

 - Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 24 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until almost doubled, about 1-1/2 hours.

 - Preheat oven to 400°.
-Bake 15-20 minutes or until golden brown.
+Bake until golden brown, 15-20 minutes.
 Brush with melted butter.
 Remove from pans to wire racks; serve warm.
-Yield: 2 dozen.